cs1302uga/cs1302-tutorials/maven.md

 ## Install Maven on Odin

-Maven should already be installed and setup on Odin.
+Maven should already be installed and set up on Odin.
 To confirm that Apache Maven is installed correctly, type the following command:

 ```